bshurick/production-demo/README.md

 4. In Admin -> Config Repositories add this repository (url "https://github.com/bshurick/production-demo.git", branch 'main') with `pipeline/*.yaml` in "GoCD YAML files pattern"
 5. In Rules set Allow -> Pipeline Group -> prod-demo
 6. In 'Agents' tab select a running agent and hit 'Enable'

+The `docker run` command shown above assumes the [source data](#dataset) exists in the /tmp directory where the agent is launched.

 Note that docker containers should be easy to deploy in cloud environments, with agents installed on each production environment and the GoCD server running on an independent "Pipelines" environment.